The use and design of linear drain showers and wetrooms can be traced all the way back to the ancient Romans.

 In the modern world, linear drains for commercial and residential shower applications have enjoyed widespread usage and popularity in Eastern Europe – and to a lesser extent Australia – for as long as anyone can remember.
-With the recent explosion in popularity and incredible enthusiasm for designing with linear drains in America, many are likely wondering “what took so long?”
+With the recent explosion in popularity and incredible enthusiasm for designing with linear drains in America, many are likely wondering, “What took so long?”

-The answer is remarkably simple really – the archaic building and plumbing codes that governed commercial drain and shower specification standards in North America.
-Finally, in 2009 the powers that be joined forces to develop newly enhanced acceptance methods that allowed commercial interior designers to deviate from the traditional round-center drain and incorporate the use of the linear drain for custom shower design in the commercial sector.
+The answer is remarkably simple – blame it on the archaic building and plumbing codes that governed commercial drain and shower specification standards in North America.
+Thankfully, in 2009 the powers-that-be joined forces to develop newly enhanced acceptance methods that allowed commercial interior designers to deviate from the traditional round-center drain and incorporate the use of the linear drain for custom shower design in the commercial sector.

 Linear drains can be placed anywhere in the shower floor layout, which provides great freedom for interior designers while eliminating the most tedious and time consuming part of building a shower.
 Instead of having to pitch the mortar bed in four different directions toward the round-center drain, the contractor or installer simply needs to gently pitch the mortar bed ¼” per foot (2%) in one direction toward the linear drain.

 The ability to place the linear drain anywhere in the shower layout has also helped fuel the explosive growth of designing barrier-free, zero-threshold showers that are easy to access and use.
-In private homes creating curbless, barrier-free entry showers has played a huge role in modern senior living and all other aging in place environments.
+In private homes, creating curbless, barrier-free entry showers has played a huge role in modern senior living and all other aging-in-place environments.
 In addition to the safety and ease of use, barrier-free wheel in entry showers help provide independence and peace of mind for the growing number of seniors choosing to age at home and their families.

-Produced in decorative wedgewire grates and tile insert options in multiple standard sizes for any project, it’s clear to the see the how the introduction of the linear drain has absolutely revolutionized contemporary shower design.
-Perhaps most importantly, linear drains have proved equally as valuable in the design, installation and possibility of creating stylish, barrier-free entry ADA-compliant custom showers with style in large-scale multi-shower projects included some of the world’s grandest hotels, boutique hotels, casino resorts, healthcare facilities, educational settings, stadiums, military and multi-housing living environments.
+Produced in decorative wedgewire grates and tile insert options in multiple standard sizes for any project, it’s clear to see how the introduction of the linear drain has absolutely revolutionized contemporary shower design.
+Perhaps most importantly, linear drains have proved equally as valuable in the design, installation and possibility of creating stylish, barrier-free entry ADA-compliant custom showers with style in large-scale, multi-shower projects included in some of the world’s grandest hotels, boutique hotels, casino resorts, healthcare facilities, educational settings, stadiums, military and multi-housing living environments.